Scott Edinburgh

 Essay 1: Through your resume and recommendation, we have a clear sense of your professional path to date.
 What are your career goals over the next three to five years and what is your long-term dream job?
 (500 words)

-Personal MBA Coach’s Quick Tips: CBS’s second MBA essay gives applicants a chance to share what attracts them to CBS.
+Personal MBA Coach’s Quick Tips: CBS’s third MBA essay gives applicants a chance to share what attracts them to CBS.
 This is the perfect opportunity to talk about the classes, clubs, and additional programs that interest you, such as speaker series and immersion seminars.
 Be sure to cover classes and programs that are specifically unique to Columbia Business School!

 Columbia Business School applicants can access our additional CBS essay advice here.